esratlimu-dot/smart-attendace-system/README.md

 3.Version control: Git & GitHub

 Usage of Smart Attendance System:
-1.Educational Institutions (Schools, Colleges, Universities):
+_Educational Institutions (Schools, Colleges, Universities):
   -Automates student attendance in classrooms.
   -Reduces manual roll calls and proxy attendance.
   -Teachers can focus more on teaching instead of record-keeping.